cboone/swift-for-tensorflow-docker-stacks/swift-jupyter/README.md

 # ctmnt/swift-jupyter Docker image

-This image is currently a mirror of [google/swift-jupyter's Dockerfile](https://github.com/google/swift-jupyter/blob/master/docker/Dockerfile) and builds on the [base-for-s4tf](../base-for-s4tf) image.
+This image is currently based on [google/swift-jupyter's Dockerfile](https://github.com/google/swift-jupyter/blob/master/docker/Dockerfile) and builds on the [base-for-s4tf](../base-for-s4tf) image.
 Build that one first.

 ## Requirements